 4).
 Remember self storage.

 Despite your home’s new space-saving solutions, there may be some leftover items that tend to take up a large amount of real estate.
-Items like lawnmowers, snow-blowers, grills, seasonal decor and oversized furniture can find temporary homes in self-storage locations near you.
+Items like lawnmowers, snow-blowers, grills, seasonal decor and oversized furniture can find temporary homes in storage units near you.

 If you’re storing furniture, fragile or seasonal items, climate-controlled storage will protect your belongings from humidity and extreme temperatures.
 Be sure to also check for any extra money-saving offers, like a free rental truck to help you haul your items.

 Like these space-saving solutions?
-Download the full infographic here or share your thoughts with us on Twitter @unclebobsstorage.
+Download the full infographic here or share your thoughts with us on Twitter @LifeStorage.

 Subscribe for Free Printables